UNINETTSigma2/documentation/software/containers.md

 ### Creating a Singularity container from a definition file

-We do this step on our own laptop/computer, not on the cluster.
-We will later upload the generated container file to the cluster.
+**We do this step on our own laptop/computer, not on the cluster**.
+This is because Singularity needs root rights to build the container.
+We will later
+upload the generated container file to the cluster.

 We start with the following definitions file (`example.def`; this is a simplified